-Today, fellow themepunks, I’d like to introduce you to the most popular of my Disneyland photos, and one of my most popular shots overall.
-I snapped this one at Off The Page in Disney California Adventure in October 2009, and yes, I moved the figurines together; they weren’t positioned like this when I discovered them.
+This is easily the most popular photo I’ve ever taken.
+It has thousands of likes on Flickr; it’s made the Reddit rounds; It Could Haz Cheezburger.
+I snapped this at Off The Page in Disney California Adventure in October 2009, and yes, I moved the figurines together; they weren’t positioned like this when I discovered them.

-The other reason I’m posting here today is because I think the October 2009 visit that produced this irresistible image may have been my last trip to Disneyland.
+The other reason I’m posting here today is because I think the October 2009 visit that produced this irresistible image was my most recent visit to the parks.
+Three years ago.
 I can’t believe it, either.
-I’ve been to Walt Disney World twice in the last three years, and I’ve enjoyed my visits there–but I haven’t been back to the theme park(s) that inspired the creation of this bl-g for nearly three years, due to financial hardship and simple bad luck.
+I’ve been to Walt Disney World twice in the last three years, and have enjoyed my visits there–but I haven’t been back to the theme park(s) that inspired the creation of this bl-g for three years, due to financial hardship and simple bad luck.

-And that’s what Disneyland has always been about, to my thinking: It’s whatever you bring to it.
+In a way, that’s what Disneyland has always been about, to my thinking: It’s whatever you bring to it.
 If you’re a collector, you see the shopping.
-If you’re a parent, you see the Park through your children (or through the giant, smoking crater in your wallet).
-And if you’re like me, you see the artistry, the detail … and the coincidences.
-You look for these magical coincidences, and if you’re lucky, every so often you get a photo of one of them.
+If you’re a parent, you see the Park through your children.
+And if you’re like me, you see the artistry, the detail, and the coincidences.
+You look for these coincidences, these strange connections, and if you’re lucky, every so often you get a photo of one of them.

 I’m happy to say that I’m a full-time working journalist once again.
 (You can read my stuff at Vegas Seven, a Las Vegas alternative weekly magazine, if you’re into that sort of thing.)
 And I’m closer to Disneyland, financially and spatially, than I’ve been in years.
 If I wanted to, I could drive there right now; it’s only three to four hours’ drive from Las Vegas to Anaheim, and the two-hour line for Radiator Springs Racers.